GeoDaCenter/pygeoda/docsrc/source/intro.rst

 1. Introduction to pygeoda 0.0.4
 ================================

-pygeoda is a python library that wraps all core functions of spatial data analysis in GeoDa and libgeoda.
-Unlike the desktop software GeoDa, libgeoda is a non-UI and feature focused C++ library that is designed for programmers to do spatial data analysis using their favoriate programming languages (R, Python, Java etc.).
+pygeoda is a python library for spatial data analysis based on libgeoda, which is a non-UI and API-based C++ library designed for programmers to do spatial data analysis using their favoriate programming languages (R, Python, Java etc.).
 It also aims to be easily integratd with other libraries, softwares or systems on different platforms.

-This document is used to introduce the pygeoda v0.0.4 library, includes all the functions that are currently provided in version 0.0.4.

 1.1  Live Tutorials